 While there’s no way to guarantee that your cat will love baths and splashing in puddles, you can help them establish a relatively healthy relationship with water.

-By introducing your kitten to water early in life, never forcing him to take a dip unless he’s ready, and playing species-appropriate games with water, you may be able to teach him that getting wet doesn’t have to be terrifying.
+By introducing your kitten to water early in life, never forcing him to take a dip unless they’re ready, and playing species-appropriate games with water, you may be able to teach them that getting wet doesn’t have to be terrifying.

 While kittenhood is the best time to establish a good relationship with water, taking the right steps can make bathtime less stressful for cats of all ages.

-Only bathe your cat if there’s no better alternative—your cat is smeared with grease or has a flea infestation—and make it as comfortable as you can.
+Only bathe your cat if there’s no better alternative—like if your cat is smeared with grease or has a flea infestation—and make it as comfortable as you can.
 If you’re looking for tips on how to safely give your cat a trauma-free bath, watch this video from Dr. Karen Becker.